 Q: Water testing – How does it work?

 - Collect a sample from the water source you want to have tested (we can provide bottles if needed).
 For detailed instructions read our water sample preservation and handling guidelines.

 - Download, print and complete our sample submission form.

-- Deliver (or arrange for someone to deliver) the sample and completed form to our laboratory in Mackay (see our location map and business hours).
+- Deliver the sample and completed form to our laboratory (see our location map and business hours).

-- Pay the applicable fees by cash, cheque or credit card.
+- Pay the applicable fees by cash or credit card.

 - Turnaround time for results is up to 10 working days after the water samples are received by our laboratory.
-We review the laboratory results and email you a convenient report that summarises the test results which outlines the level of each contaminant.
+We review the laboratory results and email you a report.

 Q: How long does it take to get my results?
 How long does testing take?